Domenica Garzón

-Doménica Nicole Garzón Armendáriz (Quito, December 11) is one of the first theoretical physicists and a researcher from Ecuador.
-She was recognized by the MIT Technology Review of the MIT as one of Latin America’s top innovators in 2022.
+Domenica Garzon is a theoretical physicist from Ecuador.
+She was recognized by the MIT Technology Review as one of Latin America’s top innovators in 2022.

 She is the founder of the Rikuna Center, a program that brings scientific research to underserved communities in Ecuador, and of Water-Y, a project that seeks to use innovation to address problems of water scarcity.